MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M04_ak.md

 #### Task 1 - Create a team from an existing Microsoft 365 Group

-As part of your pilot project for Contoso, you need to modify the **"IT-Department"** Microsoft 365 Group, created in an earlier task of this lab, and add Teams features to it.
+As part of your pilot project for Contoso, you need to modify the **"IT-Department"** Microsoft 365 Group, created in an earlier lab, and add Teams features to it.

 1. Connect to the **Client 1 VM** with the credentials that have been provided to you.